calaldees/teachingWorkshops/practicalProgramming/README.md

     * Foundation skills
 * Later sessions will become much more two way

-Every session will be _ridiculously_ hard.
-(If it's easy then you are not growing) 95% of the time you are interacting with programs they will be in a broken state.
+Every session will be _ridiculously_ hard: The edge of what you are capable of.
+(If it's easy then you are not growing).
+95% of the time you are interacting with programs they will be in a broken state.

 Setup
 -----